- Our Watersheds

 Free compost! - If you are a member of our Streamside Stewards Program, in January 2014 we will have free compost available for you!
 Give us a call at 503-550-9282 to inquire about the details.

 Streamside Stewards Program!
-We are actively recruiting for more participants in our Streamside Stewards Program in the Oak Lodge Sanitary District (OLSD)!
+We are actively recruiting for more participants in our Streamside Stewards Program in the Oak Lodge Sanitary District (OLSD) and in the Water Environment Services (WES) area!
 Call or email NCUWC if you are interested.
-Site visits are being set up now and we are looking forward to hearing from you!
+We are looking forward to hearing from you!
 Click here to check out our flyer for the OLSD Streamside Stewards Program!
 You can also find information on the Streamside Stewards page of this website.

 The Oregon Department of Geology and Mineral Industries (DOGAMI) has released landslide susceptability maps for Clackamas County.
 The study will aid land use and emergency planners and could make residents safer.
 Scientists identified 2,885 existing landslides, on top of which sits $1 billion worth of buildings and land with almost 8,000 people.
 Click here to read the press release and link to the publication.